Blazored/Modal/README.md

         {
             Console.WriteLine(modalResult.Data);
         }
-        Console.Write("Modal was closed by ");
-        Console.WriteLine(modalResult.ModalType);

-        Modal.OnClose -= ModalClosed;
     }
 }
 ```

+The example above is only using a string value but you can also pass complex objects back as well.

 ### Customizing the modal

 The modals can be customized to fit a wide variety of uses.
-These options can be set globally or changed programatically.
+These options can be set globally or changed programatically on a per modal basis.

 #### Hiding the close button